InfiniteBloom-max/legendary-umbrella/README.md

 This was  real game changer on learning on automation on how good and bad this can be used to I like how ppl would react to like an automation like painting a full picture just by pluggin a PICO device :)
+(Note in the code add signature I generalised and leaved it to any one intrested to add a there own letters ect )